MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/write-a-usb-type-c-port-controller-driver.md

 When a hardware alert occurs, the port controller hardware drives the ALERT pin high.
 This causes the client driver's ISR (registered in step 2) to get invoked.
 The routine services the hardware interrupt at PASSIVE_LEVEL.
 The routine determines if an interrupt is an alert from the port controller hardware; if so, it completes the processing of the alert and notifies UcmTcpciCx by calling UcmTcpciPortControllerAlert.

 Before calling UcmTcpciPortControllerAlert, the client is responsible for including all relevant data related to the alert in a UCMTCPCI_PORT_CONTROLLER_ALERT_DATA structure.
-The client provides an array of all alerts that are active because there is a possibility that the hardware could assert multiple alerts simultaneously.
+The client provides an array of all alerts that are active because there's a possibility that the hardware could assert multiple alerts simultaneously.

-Here is an example flow of tasks to report change in CC Status.
+Here's an example flow of tasks to report change in CC Status.

 1. Client receives a hardware alert.